po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/05-Day/05-Day-LessonPlan.md

 * Today's lesson will rely heavily on ES6 classes.
 It is recommended that you spend some time getting familiar with classes, subclasses, and the `super()` method before class starts.

+* In the next unit, students will start using Heroku.
+Advise the students to have the Heroku CLI installed before the next unit.

 ## Learning Objectives

 * Implement ES6 class syntax to instantiate multiple instances of a single type of object.